mksjs/LeetCode/README.md

 # LeetCode

-This is Repository where I'll add one medium level problem with their solution
+This is Repository where I'll add one medium level problem daily with their solution